-by Elaine Pearlman
+by Elaine Pearlman, ParkLane Pantry

 Every so often one thing leads to another and such was the case with me and ParkLanePantry granola.
-Call it kismet (fate) basheret (meant to be), I’m not sure how it happened so quickly but the stars aligned for me to share my wellness journey from breast cancer with my community through my small batch granola.
+Call it kismet (fate) or bashert (meant to be), I’m not sure how it happened so quickly but the stars aligned for me to share my wellness journey from breast cancer with my community through my small batch granola.

 My life in Dallas began in 1986 as a young lawyer with Cowles and Thompson PC, then continued as a mother and community volunteer while I raised my children.
-Now young adults, my 27 year old son Ryan lives in Dallas and works in the energy business, while my 24 year old daughter, Morgan, is in her first year at Stanford Law school.
-Mid-life, after a blurred year from 2017-2018 spent dealing with breast cancer, an opportunity arose that spoke to my soul; my second act started then and continues to unfold in real time every day.
+Now young adults, my 27-year-old son Ryan lives in Dallas and works in the energy business, while my 24-year-old daughter, Morgan, is in her first year at Stanford Law School.
+Mid-life, after a blurred year from 2017-2018 spent dealing with breast cancer, an opportunity arose that spoke to my soul; my second act started then and continues to unfold in real-time every day.

 During this difficult time, my new homemade granola offered me the crunch I craved with a tad of sweet flavor.

 How I Realized My Second Act – ParkLanePantry Granola